hbaptiste/linker/README.md

 # linker
 A simple JS Queue synchronizer!

-Linker allows you to execute a function queue in the right order regardless of the nature of the function.
+Linker allows you to execute, in the right order, a queue of javascript functions regardless of their nature.
 A exemple will be more eloquent.

 ```javascript